KxSystems/pykx/docs/troubleshooting.md

 A number of trial and enterprise type licenses exist for q/kdb+.
 Not all licenses for q/kdb+ however are valid for PyKX.
 In particular users require access to a license which contains the feature flags `pykx` and `embedq` which provide access to the PyKX functionality.
 The following locations can be used for the retrieval of evaluation/personal licenses

 - For non-commercial personal users you can access a 12 month kdb+ license with PyKX enabled [here](https://kx.com/kdb-insights-personal-edition-license-download).
-- For commercial evaluation you can download a 30 day PyKX license [here](https://kx.com/kdb-insights-commercial-evaluation-license-download/).
+- For commercial evaluation, contact your KX sales representative or sales@kx.com requesting a PyKX trial license.
+Alternately apply through https://kx.com/book-demo.

 For non-personal or non-commercial usage please contact sales@kx.com.